ejwillemse/BAN313/chapter1.md

 test_object("p_value", undefined_msg = "Make sure to define a variable `p_value`.",
             incorrect_msg = "Make sure that you calculated the p-value correctly and assigned your answer to `p_value`.
 Refer to the prescribed textbook on how to determine the p-value of doubled sided hypothesis test using the t-distribution.
 You may also use probability tables to check your calculated value that you got using the `pt()` function.")

+test_output_contains("p_value", incorrect_msg = "It's probably a good idea to actually view the `p_value` to see what it is, so update your code to print its value to the console.
+Knowing the `p_value` is important for decision support.
+For instance, what would happen if the `p_value = 0.50001`?
+Would we still want to not reject H0?.")

 test_object("rejectH0", undefined_msg = "Make sure to define a variable `rejectH0`.",
             incorrect_msg = "Make sure that you correctly assigned the `TRUE` or `FALSE` value to `rejectH0`.
 Refer to the prescribed textbook on how to determine if we can reject (`TRUE`) or not reject (`FALSE`) the null hypothesis based on alpha.")

+test_output_contains("rejectH0", incorrect_msg = "It's probably a good idea to actually view the `rejectH0` to see what the outcome of the test was, so update your code to print its value to the console.
+We need to know the outcome of the test to determine if there is a difference between the suppliers.")

 success_msg("Congrats!
 You have successfully completed the hypothesis test using actual data.
 The last part is to make a recommendation in terms of which supplier to use.
 If we could not reject H0, then we can choose either supplier or use other criteria to make a decision.
 If we could reject H0, then we can take a new sample of products, and do a one sided hypothesis test to see if the suspected cheaper company is indeed significantly cheaper.
 Alternatively we can calculate a confidence interval on the mean difference and use that to decide on whether one company is cheaper.
-You will do this in the last exercise with minimal instructions, hints and error messages.")
+In the next and last question we will again use a new sample and compute a confidence interval for the true mean difference and make a final recommendation on whether we should choose one company over the other, and if so which company to choose.
+We will do this with minimal instructions, hints and error messages.
+Instead we will use the built in function `t.test` to check if our answers make sense.")
 ```